JetBrains/intellij-platform-plugin-template/README.md

 Before we dive into plugin development and everything related to it, it's worth mentioning the benefits of using GitHub Templates.
 By creating a new project using the current template, you start with no history or reference to this repository.
-This allows you to create a new repository easily without copying and pasting previous content, clone repositories, or clearing the history manually.
+This allows you to create a new repository easily without copying and pasting previous content, cloning repositories, or clearing the history manually.

 All you have to do is click the <kbd>Use this template</kbd> button (you must be logged in with your GitHub account).